AryehMiller/Myanmar-Micryletta/README.md

 # Myanmar Micryletta
-R code associated with the study "Phylogeny, Diversity, and Distribution of Micryletta in Myanmar" (Miller et al., 2020).
+R code and corresponding morphological dataset associated with the study "Phylogeny, Diversity, and Distribution of Micryletta in Myanmar" (Miller et al. 2020).